 The Blenders owed their existence to a happy accident: Ollie Jones was a second tenor and not a first.

 In 1946, second tenor Henry Oliver "Ollie" Jones was selected to be a part of the original Ravens (along with Jimmy "Ricky" Ricks, Leonard Puzey, and Warren Suttles).
-The Ravens, with Ollie, recorded six sides for the Hub label (including "Lullaby," which Ollie wrote and "Out Of A Dream," on which Ollie alternates leads with Ricky).
+The Ravens, with Ollie, recorded six sides for the Hub label (including "Lullaby," which Ollie wrote, and "Out Of A Dream," on which Ollie alternates leads with Ricky).
 All the sides were released between August and October of that year.

 Ravens' arranger Howard Biggs had a problem, though.
 Ollie's voice wasn't strong enough, and Biggs didn't like the way he blended in with the rest of the group.
 There was no animosity about it; Ollie wasn't "fired."
 He was simply told that the Ravens would continue using him until they found a first tenor who could fit in better.
 Late in the year, Ricks came across a bartender named Maithe Marshall, who had the type of soaring tenor that the Ravens were looking for.
 Around January 1947, Maithe replaced Ollie.

 In early 1948, Ollie began touring with the 4 Notes, playing the carnival circuit (carnivals were very popular attractions in rural areas in the 1940s).
 The other members of the group were lead Richard Eugene "Gene" Smith, baritone Tommy Adams, and bass/guitarist James Sapp.
 Ollie replaced Frederick Johnson, who, in turn, had replaced Eugene "Bunny" Walker (who'd gone off to the 3 Riffs), who'd replaced Frederick Johnson in the first place.
 Adams, Smith, and Sapp had been together since 1943, but the fourth position was somewhat volatile.
 Tommy Adams did a famously comic imitation of Ink Spots' lead Bill Kenny, replete with flashing "diamond" rings.